Skip to Main Content Skip to Footer Toggle Navigation Menu

 Requirements

-• Ability to effectively and inclusively work with people of varying backgrounds, cultures and identities, including race, ethnicity, class, sexual orientation, ability, gender, gender expression, religion, etc.
+• Ability to interact with and assist people of varying backgrounds, cultures and identities, including race, ethnicity, class, sexual orientation, ability, gender, gender expression, religion, etc.

-• Experience or interest in working with communities and enthusiasm for community engagement
+• Experience or interest in working with children

 • Great attention to detail